What the best fan has

 Is it for day or night use?
 At night, a window fan can be a good choice because it brings in cooler air from outdoors.
 This means it can actually help lower the room temperature rather than just provide personal cooling.
 But it won't help at all during the day when outdoor temperatures are hot.

 Portable fans are making big strides in energy efficiency.
 In early 2016, Vornado introduced its new "Energy Smart" line, which it describes as up to 80 percent more energy-efficient than conventional fans.
-Two Energy Smart air circulators, the 610DC and the larger 723DC, are already available, and two tower fans in the same line are scheduled to come out in the summer of 2016.
-Another manufacturer, Seville, has also introduced an energy-efficient tower fan, the UltraSlimline Energy-Saving Tilt Tower Fan, which uses only 25 watts on its highest speed setting.
+The line includes one small fan, three floor fans, two stand fans, and one tower fan.
+Another manufacturer, Seville, has also introduced an energy-efficient tower fan, the UltraSlimline 40-inch Oscillating Tower Fan with Tilt Feature (Est. $80), which uses only 25 watts on its highest speed setting.
 These super-efficient fans haven't received enough feedback yet to be covered in this report, but keep an eye out for them in future editions.